Mohammed-Alsaad/CS409-finalProject/README.md

 ## Database

-The application uses SQLite for simplicity.
-The database file (`maintenance.db`) is created automatically in the `server/database/` directory on first run.
+The application uses **Supabase (PostgreSQL)** for persistent data storage.
+The database connection is configured via the `DATABASE_URL` environment variable.

+### Setup
+1. Create a Supabase account at [supabase.com](https://supabase.com)
+2. Create a new project
+3. Get your connection string from Settings → Database
+4. Add `DATABASE_URL` to your `.env` file

+See `SUPABASE_SETUP.md` for detailed setup instructions.

 ### Tables
 - **users**: User accounts and home information
 - **tasks**: Maintenance tasks
 - **task_history**: Completion history for tasks

+All tables are automatically created on first run.

 ## Development